Those words are enough to send dread through the hearts of many.

 - Ask them to bring appetizers if I know they’re usually first to arrive which allows me to focus my efforts on the main entrée.

-Hospitality Tip: The most important (and beautiful) part of any table setting is the guests.
+Dinner Party Tip: The most important (and beautiful) part of any table setting is the guests.
 So, use what you have, even if that means mixing and matching plates, placemats or napkins, to make sure they have what they need to enjoy the meal.

 For this occasion, I used my grandmother’s white ironstone plates, clear water goblets I’ve had for years, the same basic utensils we use everyday, and a set of wrinkled, monogrammed napkins to set the table.
 Perfectly, imperfect.